 Rowland Ricketts (b.
 1971, resides Bloomington, Indiana) creates immersive installations using handwoven and hand-dyed cloth.
 His holistic artistic practice begins on his farm, where he cultivates the indigo plants he uses to color his artwork, fully linking his material and process with the finished product.
 Ricketts often incorporates participatory engagement from non-artists, emphasizing the relationship between nature, culture, the passage of time, and everyday life.

 The Ryna and Melvin Cohen Family Foundation Endowment provides support for the Renwick Invitational.
 The Cohen Family’s generosity in creating this endowment makes possible this biennial series highlighting outstanding craft artists who are deserving of wider national recognition.
-Additional support has been provided by the Carolyn Small Alper Exhibitions Fund, Ed and Kathy Fries, Cary J. Frieze, Bannus and Cecily Hudson, James Renwick Alliance, Klorfine Foundation, Risa Lavizzo-Mourey, Eleanor T. Rosenfeld, and Myra and Harold Weiss.
+Additional support has been provided by the Carolyn Small Alper Exhibitions Fund, Ed and Kathy Fries, Cary J. Frieze, Bannus and Cecily Hudson, James Renwick Alliance, Klorfine Foundation, Risa Lavizzo-Mourey, Eleanor T. Rosenfeld, Myra and Harold Weiss, and In-kind support has been provided by the Tokushima Prefectural Office.